jyfliu/Goq/README.md

 ## Inspiration

-Olympiad geometry is usually the most disliked discipline by high school students.
-And for good reason, too.
-Synthetic geometry requires an exceptional amount of preparation work, and more analytical "bash" techniques are frowned upon due to their ugly and time consuming nature.
+Olympiad geometry is a very polarizing math discipline -- high school students either love it or hate it.
+For some, the diagrams lead to easier visualization and thus facilitate abstract thinking right away.
+For others, myself included, geometry problems either require an exceptional amount of preparation work when done with a synthetic approach, and more analytical "bash" techniques are time consuming, low level, and frankly quite ugly.

 Enter the computer: an emotionless machine who excels at ugly and time consuming bashes, and who's databases can store (for our purposes) near limitless theorems and their applications.